 What is the Polestar 4 release date?

-The Polestar 4 is likely to be launched in the first half of 2023 in the global market.
+The Polestar 4 will be launched in the first half of 2023 in the global market.

 Which EVs will be the Polestar 4 rivals?

-The Polestar 4 should compete with the likes of the Tesla Model Y and the Audi Q4 e-tron.
+The Polestar 4 should compete with the likes of the Tesla Model Y and the Audi Q6 e-tron Sportback.

 What is the expected price of the Polestar 4?

-Expect the price of the Polestar 4 to begin around the EUR 55,000 mark.
+At launch, expect the price of the Polestar 4 to begin at around the GBP 55,000 mark.